ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 \subsection{UPN Framework}

 The UPN agent architecture we use is a dense network with 3 hidden layers, each containing 64 nodes.
 The input for the network is the concatenated vector of observations (o) for the task with design parameters ($\theta$) for the agent and the environment.
 The output of this network produces a policy distribution (mean and std. variation) with the size of action space for the environment.
-From this distribution, we sample an action for the time step in consideration.